junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 **Treatment for pesticide poisoning:**

-  ♦ If the person is not breathing, quickly do mouth-to-mouth breathing (see p.
-80).
+  ♦ If the person is not breathing, quickly do mouth-to-mouth breathing (see [page 80](#page-80)).

-  ♦ Follow instructions on p.
-103 to make the person vomit, and to give powdered charcoal (or egg whites) to soak up the poison inside the gut.
+  ♦ Follow instructions on [page 103](#page-103) to make the person vomit, and to give powdered charcoal (or egg whites) to soak up the poison inside the gut.
 But do not make the person vomit if you do not know what kind of pesticide he was using, or if he swallowed a pesticide with gasoline, kerosene, xylene, or other ‘petroleum-based’ liquids.

   ♦ Remove any pesticide-soaked clothing, and wash skin exposed to pesticide.